Who Is This Credit Card Best For?

 - Most benefits are best for United travelers: You’ll get a free checked bag, a statement credit for 25% off in-flight purchases, priority boarding, and free upgrades when available—but only on flights operated by United Airlines.
 You won’t get these perks if you book with another airline through United.

-United Explorer Credit Card’s Sign-Up Bonus
+United Explorer Credit Card’s Bonus for New Cardholders

 Earning Miles & Rewards